over-light/Rust-Full-Stack/README.md

 ## Warning

-**I do what I want here.** Most of the proejcts here are throwaway code but somehow become useful when they are grouped.
+**I do what I want here.** Most of the projects here are throwaway code but somehow become useful when they are grouped.

 1. **This is a personal repository.**
 2. **Don't treat this public before you seriously speak with the author about that.**

 Could you find errors?
+You are better programmers with fast machines and internet.

-Code on with your own work or commit here to help others.
+Code on or commit here to help others.